3 Programming Fundamentals in R (Part I)

 If nothing is missing, then this indicates that your code might not be correctly formatted.
 To break out of the endless loops of “+”, press the Esc key on your keyboard.

-Data comes in various forms: numeric (integers and decimal values) or alphabetical (characters or lines of text).
-R has developed a system for categorizing this range of data into different data types.
+Data comes in various forms, such numeric (integers and decimal values) or alphabetical (characters or lines of text).
+R has developed a system for categorising this range of data into different data types.

-R has 4 basic data types that are used 99% of the time:
+R has 4 basic data types that are used 99% of the time.
+We will focus on these following data types:

 A character is anything enclosed within quotation marks.
 It is often referred to as a string.
 Strings can contain any text within single or double quotation marks.